 The documentation in the consultation report shall be consistent with the current guidelines for the documentation of evaluation and management services as promulgated by the Centers for Medicare and Medicaid Services or comparable regulatory authority.
 Consultation reports will demonstrate evidence of review of the patient's record by the consultant, pertinent findings on examination of the patient, the consultant's opinion and recommendations.
 This report will be made part of the patient's record.
-The Consultation Report should be completed and entered in the patient's chart within the time frame specified by the physician ordering the consult and no later than twenty-four (24) hours after receipt of notification, a note should be documented in the record containing the consultant's assessment and plan for the care of the patient.
+The Consultation Report is expected to be completed and entered in the patient's chart within the time frame specified by the physician ordering the consult and no later than twenty-four (24) hours after receipt of notification of the consult request.
+If a full consult note is not immediately available after the consultation, a note should be documented in the record containing the consultant's assessment and plan for the care of the patient.
 If a consultation is performed by a non-physician, the consulting physician must cosign the consultation or enter their own note.